-The Compass Precision Employee of the Month in March 2020, Al serves Quality Products as its lead welder.
+The Compass Precision Employee of the Month in March 2020, Al has served Quality Products as its lead welder.
 He also manages safety and organizes lean meetings.
 Al is certified in MIG & TIG through the American Welding Society and American Society of Mechanical Engineers.
+He was promoted to his current position as Fabrication Manager in 2023.